greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 **Pelican**

-Alright! with all that out of the way it's finaly time to run Pelican.
+Alright! with all that out of the way it's finally time to run Pelican.
 Make sure that your virtual environment is active and you are in the root of your project folder, then run:
 >$ pelican-quickstart